-□You may only ask for coverage for medical items and/or services (not requests for payment for items and/or services already received). □You can get a fast coverage decision only if using the standard deadlines could cause serious harm to your health or hurt your ability to function. □If your doctor tells us that your health requires a "fast coverage decision," we will automatically agree to give you a fast coverage decision. □If you ask for a fast coverage decision on your own, without your doctor's support, we will decide whether your health requires that we give you a fast coverage decision.
-If we do not approve a fast coverage decision, we will send you a letter that: ☐ Explains that we will use the standard deadlines. □ Explains if your doctor asks for the fast coverage decision, we will automatically give you a fast coverage decision.
-Explains that you can file a "fast complaint" about our decision to give you a standard coverage decision instead of the fast coverage decision you requested.
+□You may only ask for coverage for medical items and/or services (not requests for pay items and/or services already received). ment fo You can get a fast coverage decision only if using the standard deadlines could cause harm to your health or hurt your ability to function. serious If your doctor tells us that your health requires a "fast coverage decision," we will automatically agree to give you a fast coverage decision.
+If you ask for a fast coverage decision on your own, without your doctor's support, decide whether your health requires that we give you a fast coverage decision.
+If w approve a fast coverage decision, we will send you a letter that: \square Explains that we will use the standard deadlines.
+Explains if your doctor asks for the fast coverage decision, we will automatically give fast coverage decision. you a Explains that you can file a "fast complaint" about our decision to give you a standar coverage decision instead of the fast coverage decision you requested. ^r d